 And now, a preview of the waaagh!
 Hope you like it.

-The first version of this post was published on may the 6th 2017, but it was heavily modified in the 31st of august edit (which is the date of the « today » in the post).
+The first version of this post was published on may the 6th 2017, but it was heavily modified during the 31st of august edit (which is the date of the « today » in the post).

 Banner picture is by Pigeon du Canal, the picture of John Wayne was found on the web, the others are by me.